-Tsa Tsas are relief style imprints, made from a mixture of clay and precious jew-el-substance in molds of metal, potter's clay or wood.
+Tsa Tsas [Tib.: ཚ་ཚ་] [also called »Tsha Tshas«] are relief style imprints, made from a mixture of clay and sometimes precious jewel-substance in molds of metal, potter's clay or wood.

-The ashes or remaining bones of deceased masters are added to the clay for an extra blessing.
+When the Tsa Tsas act as filler for stupas, ash or bone remains of deceased masters are added as a special blessing.
 Before the Tsa Tsas are to be used to fill a stupa, they are baked or allowed to dry in the open air and sometimes, painted with mineral pigments.

-At present you will find 64 different Tsa Tsas here.
-Some of them can be found frequently, others in pretty scarce numbers.
+Currently you can find 54 different Tsa Tsas here.
+Some are found frequently, others - primarily the several hundred years old ones - are exceptionally rare.
 It is quite common that centuries-old Tsa Tsas completely or partially lost their original ornamental painting.
-Overtime these specimen, therefore have frequently developed a very interesting patina.
+Overtime these Tsas Tsas, therefore have frequently developed a very interesting patina.